python/devguide/coverage.rst

 takes some time to complete, but you will have an accurate, up-to-date notion of what modules need the most work.

+Do make sure, though, that for any module you do decide to work that you run coverage for just that module.
+This wll make sure you know how good the explicit coverage of the module is from its own set of tests instead of from implicit testing by other code that happens to use the module.

 Measuring Coverage
 """"""""""""""""""